codecurious-bln/emberginners-workshop/content/steps/step-2.md

 ![Example Generate App](/images/ember_demo-2a.gif)

 Here you can see all the files that make up the app.
-The Ember CLI created a new folder for us, called  `app` which alredy contains actual app code and in which we will code only to create our first web application.
+The Ember CLI created a new folder for us, called  `app` which alredy contains actual app code and where we will add our own code to create our first web application.
 You can ignore all the other folders like `config/`, `node_modules/` or `vendor/` today.
 In the end Ember will build the app that runs in the browser out of all these files that you can see here.